Brian Schappert

 Later that day, police released a sketch of a white male in his 20s, about 6 feet tall and 170 pounds, with shoulder-length, dark brown hair.
 Witnesses told police they saw the man in the area shortly before Schappert’s body was found.

-Cedar Rapids Police also had one crucial lead: a van a witness placed at the store near the time the murder occurred.
+Cedar Rapids Police also had one crucial lead: a witness placed a van at the store near the time the murder occurred.

 Murder Sparks Change in Convenience Store Security Systems, Leads to Tip